nodejs/node/COLLABORATOR_GUIDE.md

 incurred by accepting the change, and the expected benefit that landing the commit will have for the ecosystem.

-Any collaborator who feels a semver-minor commit should be landed in an LTS branch should attach the `lts-agenda` label to the pull request.
+Any Collaborator who feels a semver-minor commit should be landed in an LTS branch should attach the `lts-agenda` label to the pull request.
 The LTS WG will discuss the issue and, if necessary, will escalate the issue up to the TSC for further discussion.